BIOSCI 106 : Foundations of Biochemistry

 |Capability 2:||Critical Thinking|

 - Identify, explain and evaluate selected fundamental, universal concepts that drive molecular interactions and processes in biological systems.
 (Capability 1, 2 and 3)

 - Identify and describe core chemistry concepts, the role of biological catalysts and bioenergetics that are fundamental for synthesis of biomolecules and processes in living system (Capability 1, 2 and 3)

-- Identify and describe the synthesis and role of lipids and adipose tissue in biological systems and disease.
+- Define and describe the synthesis and role of lipids and adipose tissue in biological systems and disease.
 (Capability 1, 2 and 3)

-- Identify, explain and evaluate the role of nutrients in common biochemical pathways and disease; the relationship between bacteria, their host and development of antibiotic resistance.
+- Explain and evaluate the role of nutrients in common biochemical pathways and disease; the relationship between bacteria, their host and development of antibiotic resistance.
 (Capability 1 and 2)

 - Identify and describe how cells recognise and respond to changes in their environment, as well as the mechanisms of signal transduction and the role of signal transduction in disease and drug design.
 (Capability 1 and 2)

 - Use and apply scientific practical skills in a safe and effective manner, and be able to critically evaluate, interpret and communicate experimental results.
 (Capability 1, 2, 3, 4 and 5)

 - Develop and demonstrate the ability to work skillfully in a collaborative setting, communicating effectively to present scientific information in an articulate and rational way.
 (Capability 1, 3, 4 and 5)